What is a cashback credit card?

 - Proof of identity.
 For proof of identity you may be asked to provide a passport or local driver's licence.

 - Income.
-Minimum income requirements will start at around $15,000 p.a. for lower cashback rewards, rising to $50,000 or more for a card with a higher level of benefits.
+Minimum income requirements vary between cards, rising with a higher level of benefits.
 To prove your income you will need to supply recent payslips and/or details of your employer.